 I want to challenge you to create a sensory bin for your young child and change it out every week or month.
 I did this at the beginning of the year. not only was it a challenge, it made it fun or my daughter.
 Here is a list of common things you might have already at your house for your sensory bin:

 - Uncooked Rice

 - Dried Popcorn

 - Foam (water and dish soap blended together)

 - Shredded Paper

 The list can go on and on!
 Just remember: Have Fun!!

-A big thank you to Alyssa Riggan of Teaching with Faith for writing this guest post.
+A big thank you to Alyssa Riggan of Teaching with Faith for writing this article.